 We have a team of Parent Helpers who will be in and around the support groups to offer help, advice or just a shoulder to cry on.
 The team are backed up by a moderator who makes sure our guidelines are adhered to to ensure that all mums feel safe and welcome posting.
 We also have experts on hand to give an extra level of advice when needed.

-The community team is made up of: Rhian, Amber, Jen, Donna, Bella, Nicola and Jane.
+The community team is made up of: Rhian, Amber, Donna, Helen and Jane.

 You can read about our experts here: Channel Mum